 General: • The elements of the plumbing system, both supply and drain/waste lines, located outside the unit, are usually considered common elements and the responsibility of the Condominium Association.
 Check your condominium documents for specific information.

-Water supply source: • Public
+Water supply source (based on observed evidence): • Public